DCS-training/Digital-Method-of-the-Month/DMM Docs/Text Analysis.md

 Alex, Beatrice.
 (2020). [_Geoparsing English Language Text with the Edinburgh Geoparser_](https://programminghistorian.org/en/lessons/geoparsing-text-with-edinburgh).
 The Programming Historian.

 Silge, Julia and Robinson, David. [_Tidy Text Mining with R._](https://www.tidytextmining.com/index.html)

+Sievert, C., & Shirley, K. (2014, June).
+LDAvis: A method for visualizing and interpreting topics.
+In Proceedings of the workshop on interactive language learning, visualization, and interfaces (pp. 63-70).

 ## **CDCS upcoming training**